noamraph/nix-pills/pills/03-enter-environment.md

 ## Next pill

 \...we will learn the basics of the Nix language.
-The Nix language is used to describe how to build derivations, and it\'s the basis for everything else, including NixOS.
-Therefore it\'s very important to understand both the syntax and the semantics of the language.
+The Nix language is used to describe how to build derivations, and it's the basis for everything else, including NixOS.
+Therefore it's very important to understand both the syntax and the semantics of the language.